 From a performance standpoint, one of the main downsides with spray foam is that, in a residential application, it hardens and cannot be removed.
 If you cover wiring, piping and other obstacles in the attic that then need in a later date some treatment, you will be unable to retrieve them.
 Apart from that, spray foam is also extremely expensive and thus mostly used in commercial buildings or vaulted ceilings, where you don’t actually have an attic.

-There’s no doubt that spray foam is a franchise player.
+There’s no doubt that spray foam is a franchise player when it comes to getting proper attic insulation.
 But like top athletes that demand max contracts, the spray can is going to cost you top dollar.
 And like some athletes, spray foam can be high-maintenance during the installation stage.
 Unless you’re a professional, it’s extremely difficult to install correctly and safely.

 Still, spray foam will block airflow and leakage in an unparalleled fashion that helps you save money on your heating bill like no other insulator on the market.
 Thus, the higher upfront cost will eventually pay for itself.